 By Gabe Kaminsky

-ATF did not respond to a request for comment, nor did Dettelbach.
+A spokesperson for Hill did not respond to the Daily Caller News Foundation’s request for comment, nor did the Daily Mail.

 Hill was elected to Congress in 2018.
 She alleged in her lawsuits that those who published her nudes violated California’s “revenge-porn” law, which criminalizes sharing private photos of someone without their permission except when it is in the “public interest.”